Backwashing a Pool Sand Filter – Full Step by Step Guide

 How often should you backwash pool filter?

 There are some differing opinions about how often should you backwash a pool.
-Some say you should only do it when it is absolutely essential (as in the situations in the section above), others say you should backwash every week as part of your regular weekly pool maintenance while others believe you should do it every time you vacuum your pool.
+Some say you should only do it when it is essential (as in the situations in the section above), others say you should backwash every week as part of your regular weekly pool maintenance.
+In contrast, others believe you should do it whenever you vacuum your pool.

-Certainly, the amount of use the pool gets will make a difference to the frequency of cleaning and therefore the frequency of backwashing.
-When it is just my wife and I here, perhaps swimming only once or twice a week, then I may go 2 weeks between cleaning and backwashing.
-If we have young family staying and it gets used all day, every day, then I may need to clean and backwash every few days.
+Indeed, the amount of use the pool gets will affect the frequency of cleaning and, therefore, the frequency of backwashing.
+When it is just my wife and me here, perhaps swimming only once or twice a week, I may go between cleaning and backwashing for two weeks.
+If we have a young family staying and it gets used every day, I may need to clean and backwash every few days.

 How long do you backwash a pool for?

-Most sand filter setups include a small glass inspection tube so that you can see the dirt that is coming out of the filter system and flowing down the waste pipe.
-I watch this while the filter is on backwash and turn the pump off when I see that the water is running clear.
+Most sand filter setups include a small glass inspection tube to see the dirt coming out of the filter system and flowing down the waste pipe.
+I watch this while the filter is on backwash and turn the pump off when the water is running clear.

-This normally takes between 1 minute and 3 minutes, depending on how dirty the filter was.
+This normally takes between 1 minute and 3 minutes, depending on how dirty the filter is.

 Do you rinse after backwashing a pool?

-Once I have turned the pump off I always turn the multiport valve to Rinse and run the pump again for between 30 seconds and a minute.
-The reason for doing this two-fold:
+Once I have turned the pump off, I always turn the multiport valve to Rinse and rerun the pump for 30 seconds to a minute.
+The reason for doing this is two-fold:

 Can you backwash while vacuuming?

-While you are vacuuming it is possible that you may start to notice a loss of suction as dirt on the bottom becomes more difficult to pick up.
-This can happen, particularly if the pool is quite dirty, as the filter may become blocked which then builds up back pressure, reduces suction and lowers the sand filter’s efficiency.
+While vacuuming, you may notice a loss of suction as dirt on the bottom becomes more difficult to pick up.
+This can happen, particularly if the pool is dirty, as the filter may become blocked, which builds up back pressure, reduces suction and lowers the sand filter’s efficiency.

-If this happens then you can backwash without having to disconnect the vacuum hose etc. but of course, you will have to stop actually vacuuming while you are going through the backwash process above.
+If this happens, you can backwash without having to disconnect the vacuum hose, etc., but of course, you will have to stop vacuuming while you are going through the backwash process above.

 Should I backwash after shocking pool?

-Generally speaking, this wouldn’t be a very sensible idea as you will be flushing some of the chlorine shock straight to waste.
-It would be much better to backwash, rinse and only then shock your pool.
+Generally speaking, this wouldn’t be sensible as you would be flushing some chlorine shock straight to waste.
+It would be much better to backwash, rinse and then shock your pool.

 Do all pools need to be backwashed?